parlowe/gradmathone/README.md

-# gradmathone
+# Grad Math Project One
-Grad Math Project One
+Taylor Swift and Travis Kelce: Modern Romance or Crafty Marketing Campaign